Synthetixio/SIPs/SIPS/sip-65.md

 Additionally the function to check and potentially suspend will be publicly available, so that anyone may invoke it without needing to attempt an `exchange`.

+Finally, as the suspension is limited to the synth, even in a case of a false positive - where a synth is suspended when it shouldn't be - the only concern is increased downtime for any user to exchange or transfer that synth.
+It will be on the protocolDAO to investigate and resume the synth after a thorough investigation.

 ### Rationale

 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->